 There are currently no treatments specifically for monkeypox.
 However, due to the similarity to smallpox, antiviral drugs and vaccines that have been used to treat smallpox could be used to treat monkeypox.
 Therefore, people who have received immunizations for smallpox may have some protection against monkeypox.

-The JYNNEOS vaccine has been approved in the U.S. for the prevention of monkeypox and smallpox but is very limited in the United States.
+The JYNNEOS vaccine has been approved in the U.S. for the prevention of monkeypox and smallpox but is in very limited supply in the United States.
 It is available only to specific high-risk groups of people outlined at www.ochealthinfo.com/monkeypox/vaccine.
-The California Division of Public Health (CDPH) is coordinating with local health departments to make more doses of the JYNNEOS vaccine available.
+The California Department of Public Health (CDPH) is coordinating with local health departments to make more doses of the JYNNEOS vaccine available.

 What should I do if I think I may have been exposed?

-If you are interested in joining a waitlist for the vaccine, the Long Beach Health Department has created a pre-registration form..
+If you are a Long Beach resident and are interested in joining a waitlist for the vaccine, the Long Beach Health Department has created a pre-registration form.